-To gain access to NCIC, an agency must have authorization under federal law and obtain an Originating Agency Identifier.
-Tribal law enforcement agencies can request access to NCIC through DOJ's Tribal Access Program or through state systems.
-Those tribal law enforcement agencies without NCIC access rely on the Bureau of Indian Affairs or nearby state and local law enforcement agencies to enter missing persons records on their behalf, according to BIA officials. law enforcement and the public and, as with NCIC, was not intended to generate statistical data.
+The National Missing and Unidentified Persons System (NamUs).
+NamUs serves as a general missing persons investigations resource for law enforcement and the public and, as with NCIC, was not intended to generate statistical data.
 Some aspects of NamUs are only accessible to federal, tribal, and state and local law enforcement officials, who use it as an operational database to assist in managing and resolving cases.
-However, NamUs also includes a public clearinghouse of records of missing persons, unidentified remains, and unclaimed persons, which members of the public can search and view.
+48 However, NamUs also includes a public clearinghouse of records of missing persons, unidentified remains, and unclaimed persons, which members of the public can search and view.
 In addition, members of the public can submit information on a missing person to be included in NamUs.
+49

-As with NCIC, missing persons data in NamUs are not comprehensive.
-In particular, NamUs is not as widely used across law enforcement agencies in missing persons cases as NCIC and, as a result, does not contain as many records as NCIC, including records of AI/AN women reported missing.
-For example, officials from federal law enforcement agencies we spoke with, including DOJ's Indian Country Special
+As with NCIC, missing persons data in NamUs are not comprehensive.50 In particular, NamUs is not as widely used across law enforcement agencies in missing persons cases as NCIC51 and, as a result, does not contain as many records as NCIC, including records of Al/AN women reported missing.
+For example, officials from federal law enforcement